Buying a Used Car? Make Sure it’s Safe. New Report Finds 1 in 9 Used Vehicles Sold by AutoNation Have Unrepaired Safety Recalls

 Why are tens of thousands of Americans still driving around with explosive devices in their cars?
 Takata Air Bags are the most deadly air bags remaining in the recall involving more than 37 million vehicles built by 19 automakers.
-At least 24 people worldwide have been killed and hundreds more permanently disfigured when the air bags that deployed to protect them instead exploded and sprayed shrapnel.
+As of December 2022, at least 34 people worldwide have been killed and hundreds more permanently disfigured when the air bags that deployed to protect them instead exploded and sprayed shrapnel.

-Alexander Brangman lost his daughter due to a cheaply-designed airbag
+Alexander Brangman lost his daughter Jewel due to a cheaply-designed airbag

 January 23, 2018